Lishashree/shree-repo/README.md

 # My first GitHub project.
-I This is my first github project.
+HI, This is my first github project.
 I published this directly from visual studio code.